 We test the 174 socially responsible investing ESG portfolios against their standard counterparts.

-We focus primarily on the returns and risk characteristic in the form of the drawdown of the portfolios
+We focus primarily on the returns and risk characteristics in the form of the drawdown of the portfolios.

 We only have three years of backtesting data.
-This is not a lot of data, but it is a start.
+It is not a lot of data, but it is a start.

 In many of the data points, we create an average of all the portfolios.
 When we compare return data, we have averaged the returns for standard portfolios and socially responsible investing ESG portfolios and compared the results.